 + to meet those requirements.
 If the PRO is not reasonably likely on target to meet

 + those requirements, the PRO shall submit to the department an amendment to amend the plan to include additional measures to be implemented to ensure the requirements are met.
-The department may approve or disapprove the amendment based on determination as to whether the amendment is sufficient to result in actions reasonably likely to meet the requirements of this chapter.
+The department may approve or disapprove the amendment based on a determination as to whether the amendment is sufficient to result in actions reasonably likely to meet the requirements of this chapter.

 (3) Within 90 calendar days of receiving an annual report, the department shall review the report and determine whether the PRO, in light of its implementation of the plan and any amendments or pending amendments to the plan pursuant to paragraph (2), is reasonably likely to meet the requirements of the plan and this chapter.
 Based on such review, the department may revoke its approval of the plan, effective no earlier than 120 calendar days after notice to the PRO of such revocation.
 The PRO shall submit a new plan within 120 calendar days, which the department shall review pursuant to section 42063, provided, however, that the previously approved plan shall remain in effect during the pendency of such review if the new plan is submitted before the revocation of the previous plan takes effect